fraser-lab/fraser-lab.github.io/compact/index.md

 ##### Special considerations for non-external talks

-- Group meeting
+- Group meetings:
   - Resist the urge to have too much background.
 If you are worried about new lab members not having enough context, invite them to coffee before and talk to them about the project or show your last intro.
 Accordingly, we expect internal presentations to spend a bit less time on WHY than for an external talk.
   - Internal talks are an opportunity to "data dump" a lot more than in an external talk.
 Show the warts!
-Tell a story of not only what you learned, but what didn't work along the way.
+Tell a story of not only what you learned, but also of what didn't work along the way.
   - You can spend a lot more time on WHERE you are going next with your research.
 This is your best opportunity to get feedback on next directions.
   - We like the overall title of the presentation to be in the form of a question.